 At least twice a hawk has flown in front of my car.
 One time I was at a stop light and one flew across at eye level about 10 or 15 feet in front of me!
 I was thrilled!
 Another time one flew across in front of my car about 30 feet away and about 10 feet high when I was driving.

 One morning recently I heard those hawk calls, very close by!
 I looked at the top of a nearby building and there it was, sitting at the front and top of the building’s roof!
 The crows were pestering it but it was calling out against their caws.
 The hawk was magnificent as it stood and looked out from its perch.

 The most impressive encounter happened when I was driving a friend out in the country along a country road with empty fields on the right side.
 A hawk flew a long beside us at about 50 yards away in the air about telephone pole top level.
 He flew along at that height and distance for about half a mile if not longer.
 It was hard to drive safely and watch it fly right there along with us.
 Fortunately there was not much traffic.

 Most of these were either red tailed hawks or roadside hawks.
-I don’t know much about the different kinds because I claim the red tail hawk as my hawk.
-I know it sounds whimsical, but I think their flying so near me so many times is my reward for rescuing that one hawk over five years ago.
+I don’t know much about the different kinds.
+But I claim the red tail hawk as my hawk.
+I know it sounds whimsical, but I think they’re flying so near me so many times is my reward for rescuing that one hawk over five years ago.
 I love hawks!